Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

-To understand 2D tunneling, it is meaningful for studying the parts of PMDs with the local maximal amplitudes, associated with the local most-probable tunneling routes.
+To understand 2D tunneling, it is meaningful for studying one of the remarkable characteristics of PMD in 2D laser fields, i.e., the local maximum of PMD.
+Such a local maximum corresponds to a certain saddle point $t'_s$ of Eq.
+(7) and this defines an under-the-barrier tunneling route.
+In the following, we will call this route the local most-probable tunneling route or the simple one of the local most-probable route.

-Before giving the condition of the local most-probable tunneling route, we first discuss the condition of the most-probable tunneling route in 2D tunneling, associated with the maximal tunneling ionization probabilities of the photoelectron.
-As the amplitudes of PMDs are proportional to $e^{-b}$ \cite{Lewenstein1995}, where $b$ is the imaginary part $S^{\text{Im}}(\mathbf{p},t'_s)$ of the semiclassical action $S(\mathbf{p},t'_s)$ of Eq.
-(4), the most-probable tunneling route can be obtained with differentiating $S^{\text{Im}}(\mathbf{p},t'_s)$ with respect to $p_x$ and $p_z$, respectively.
+Before discussing the general form of the local most-probable tunneling routes, we first discuss a typical case of these routes, i.e., the most-probable tunneling route, which is related to the maximum of PMD.
+Next, we discuss the condition for the most-probable route.
+As the amplitudes of PMD are proportional to $e^{-b}$ \cite{Lewenstein1995}, where $b$ is the imaginary part $S^{\text{Im}}(\mathbf{p},t'_s)$ of the semiclassical action $S(\mathbf{p},t'_s)$ of Eq.
+(4), the most-probable tunneling route can be obtained with finding the minimum of $b$, which corresponds to the stationary points of $S^{\text{Im}}(\mathbf{p},t'_s)$ with respect to $p_x$ and $p_z$.
 That is

-If only one of these two equations in Eq.
-(18) is satisfied, e.g., $\partial S^{\text{Im}}(\mathbf{p},t'_s)/\partial p_x=0$ ($\partial S^{\text{Im}}(\mathbf{p},t'_s)/\partial p_z$=0), one will obtain the direction-dependent most-probable tunneling route for a certain value of $p_x$ ($p_z$).
-This is different from the local most-probable tunneling route focused on this paper, which is direction-independent and corresponds to the local maximal amplitudes in the whole momentum regions of PMDs.

 For the case of OTC of Eq.
 (2), we have (see Appendix for details)